PamalM/Pacific-Math-Calculator/README.md

 This application is to be intended to run on windows computers only.
 (But feel free to run the python script for alternative OSs)

+**Please note, the images and scripts are all within the same .zip file.
+This is one of my first projects, so i must admit i didn't organize the files to the best of my abilities**